Xe/site/blog/we-have-go-2.markdown

 aren’t keeping on top of every single change in semantics of toolchains (this bites me constantly when I need to quick and dirty grab something outside of a Nix package).
-I understand _why_ this isn’t a breaking change as far as the compatibility promise but this feels like a cop-out.</xeblog-conv>
+I understand _why_ this isn’t a breaking change as far as the compatibility promise but this feels like a cop-out in my subjective opinion.</xeblog-conv>

 ## Contexts